 Feedback

-• If the feedback you're getting is absurdly inconsistent.
+• If the feedback you're getting from your customer feedback software is absurdly inconsistent.
 If they run twenty conversations, they end up with twenty different must-have features and twenty separate must-solve problems.
 The more people they talk to, the more confused they get.
 What’s going on here?
 Their customer segment was incredibly broad

 1. You have too-broad of a segment and are talking to everyone